Mahoning River

-The Mahoning River is a river located in northeastern Ohio and a small portion of western Pennsylvania.
+The Mahoning River is a river in northeastern Ohio and a small portion of western Pennsylvania.
 Flowing primarily through several Ohio counties, it crosses the state line into Pennsylvania before joining with the Shenango River to form the Beaver River.
 The Mahoning River drops from 1296 ft at the headwaters near Winona to 761 ft at the outfall near Mahoningtown, Pennsylvania.
 It is part of the Ohio River watershed.
 The name is said to derive from either the Lenape or Shawnee languages and mean "Deer Lick," as the area was once known for salt springs, but it's possible the name of the Mahoning and several other similarly named landmarks and places in western Pennsylvania (Manayunk, etc) could come from the Lenape, mënehokink (may-nuh-ho-keeng), meaning "place to get water."